MartinLoner/NoMicIcon/README.md

 # NoMicIcon
-A literal one-liner to disable the annoying VRChat's mic icon
+Disable the annoying VRChat's mic icon

-It won't remove your notifications
+It doesn't remove your notifications
+It doesn't delete mic when you're muted which means you can realize that you're muted